srinathmerugu/yelpcamp/README.md

-# yelpcamp
+# Yelp Camp
 Web app that allows users to view, post, comment on campgrounds.
 Made with Express.js and Node js
-# Yelp Camp

 ## Summary